Tuesday, July 10, 2018

 "Move it!"
 I called out.
 "Zero, fire on that building!"
 We hurried away, the water elemental carrying the still form of Blackwater, his inert body turning black under the sunlight.
 Behind us I heard a chorus of angry howls echo down the street.

-We were at the end of the block, racing across the intersection when the missile streaked overhead a mere ten meters overhead.
+We were at the end of the block, racing across the intersection when the missile streaked a mere ten meters overhead.
 It struck the building and exploded, shattering the building's facade and bringing all ten stories down in a cloud of dust and debris.
 Flames licked up from the ruins and I felt the presence of several ghouls vanish.

 We boarded the helicopter, my water elemental cocooning Blackwater on the deck.
 Zero brought us up quickly and we soared out over Redmond.
 Below us a few ambitious souls fired small arms up at us.
 I ignored them, focusing on the limp vampire lying before us.